CurrencyFair

-CurrencyFair is an online peer-to-peer currency exchange marketplace.
+CurrencyFair is an online currency exchange platform that until 2023 offered a peer-to-peer currency exchange service.
 CurrencyFair is headquartered in Ireland and also has employees in the UK, Australia, Greece, Hong Kong, Poland and Singapore.

-The company has established working sectors in Newcastle, NSW, Australia, Singapore and Hong Kong.
+The company has established working sectors in Newcastle (UK), New South Wales (Australia), Singapore and Hong Kong.
 CurrencyFair provides international money transfers in 20 global currencies.